 By ProFellow Founder, Dr. Vicki Johnson

-In 2019, I quietly piloted a new online course and mentorship program, Fully Funded*, which provides a self-paced, online curriculum that teaches people of all career levels how to develop a competitive application for fully funded graduate programs and fellowships (such as the Fulbright awards or Pickering Fellowships).
-The course includes more than 14 hours of video training that covers everything from finding the right awards for your goals, to developing every aspect of your application, including background research, writing the personal statement, structuring research proposals, professional networking, refining your resume or CV, and nailing your interview.
-Fully Funded students can also participate in twice-monthly group “Office Hours” with me via video conference to have all of their questions answered and receive cohort support and encouragement as they prepare their applications.
+In 2019, I quietly piloted the Fully Funded Course and Mentorship Program*, a group coaching program that provides a self-paced, online course and group “Office Hours” to teach people of all career levels how to develop a competitive application for fully funded master’s and doctoral programs and national graduate fellowships (such as the Fulbright awards or Pickering Fellowships).
+The Fully Funded Course includes more than 14 hours of video training that covers everything from finding the right graduate programs and awards for your goals, to developing every aspect of your application, including background research, writing the personal statement, structuring research proposals, professional networking, refining your resume or CV, and nailing your interview.
+Fully Funded Course students can also participate in twice-monthly group “Office Hours” via video conference to have all of their questions answered and receive cohort support and encouragement as they prepare their applications.
+The program also includes quarterly Special Sessions on student-selected topics.

-I’m pleased to report that the cohort that enrolled in Fully Funded last year has had extraordinary results!
+I’m pleased to report that the cohort that enrolled in Fully Funded Course and Mentorship Program in 2019 has had extraordinary results!
 More than half of the participants that applied to fellowships and graduate programs in 2019 have achieved fellowship awards, entrance to top graduate schools with full funding, and many finalist interviews for which they are now awaiting decisions (fingers crossed for their success this Spring!).

 These are the 7 fundamental elements of a competitive application: